Akeyulerre Site Redevelopment

 Objective

-The objective of the Akeyulerre Site Redevelopment at Lots 194 and 195 – 3 and 5 Stuart Terrace was to achieve a comprehensive upgrade of the site with a focus on steel construction, seating,
+The objective of the Akeyulerre Site Redevelopment at Lots 194 and 195 – 3 and 5 Stuart Terrace was to achieve a comprehensive upgrade of the site with a focus on steel construction, seating, and fencing.

 The client aimed to install various types of fencing, including colorbond and spear bottom, as well as structural steel for buildings and verandahs.
 The project also included the design and approval of seats and a nest cubby.
 The desired outcome was a well-constructed, functional, and aesthetically pleasing site that meets all specified requirements.